 Swimming & Running

 Many of our runners find quiet routes in nearby neighborhoods in Clinton.
 A pretty lake off of Lakeview Drive provides a scenic spot for a serene morning run.
-Swimmers will join the nearby YMCA (less than a half from the Townhomes) or the Healthplex at Mississippi College to continue their routine.
+Swimmers will join the nearby YMCA (less than a half a mile from the Townhomes) or the Healthplex at Mississippi College to continue their routine.

 Is your favorite sport not listed?
 Chances are there's someone else here that would be interested in playing with you—why don't you ask around and get it started at RTS?